How can behavioral science help college students graduate?

 What results has Persistence Plus seen?

 Gold-standard experimental trials show that Persistence Plus is helping students stay in college and graduate.
-An Institute of Education Sciences study led by Dr. Benjamin Castleman of the University of Virginia found that Persistence Plus support increased fall-to-spring retention by almost 3 percentage points, and graduation rates among the most at-risk students by 6 percentage points.
-In another randomized study in collaboration with three community colleges, Persistence Plus nudges increased spring-to-fall retention for STEM students by 10 percentage points.
-The Persistence Plus model has had a significant impact on retention for student groups least likely to complete, including first-generation college goers, online learners, and working adults returning to college.
+A study funded by the Institute of Education Sciences found that Persistence Plus support increased graduation rates among the most at-risk students by 6 percentage points.
+In another randomized study in collaboration with Jobs for the Future and three community colleges, Persistence Plus nudges increased spring-to-fall retention for STEM students by 10 percentage points.
+And Persistence Plus has shown the largest gains for students of color, online learners, and working adults returning to college.

 Do students like getting these messages?